 Do You Use the Charlotte Mason Philosophy as a Method or a System?

-We need not aspire to complete and exhaustive code of educational laws.”
-Charlotte Mason, Parents and Children, chapter 12
+We need not aspire to complete an exhaustive code of educational laws.”
+Charlotte Mason, Parents and Children

 This method will look different for everyone.
 That’s the beauty of a method that offers flexibility and works with the laws of Nature.
-My view of living texts might be different than yours, and my take on habit training is probably a little different than others’.
-This method not only honors a child’s individuality, but a parent educator’s as well.
+My view of living books might be different than yours, and my take on habit training is probably a little different than others’.
+This method not only honors a child’s individuality, but a parent-educator’s as well.

 Philosophy of Life

 There is no living soul who does not develop his own philosophy of life.”
-Parents and Children, chapter 13
+Parents and Children

 As I read and learn more and more about a Charlotte Mason education, my systemic approaches of teaching are lessening.
 The ideas I’ve learned from Charlotte Mason are shaping my interactions with my children, Creation, and God.
 Everyday, we either actively pursue philosophy that is right and true, or we pick it up from the norms of society.